 As you might suspect, it is incredibly difficult to receive that high of a rating.

-(You might also be interested in: A Self-Guided Wine Tasting Tour in Chianti, Italy)
+You might also be interested in: A Self-Guided Wine Tasting Tour in Chianti, Italy

-Italian Days has constructed a food tour that takes you around to the factories where these products are made.
+Italian Days has constructed a food tour that takes you around to the factories where the best DOP products are made.
 They give a very informative tour of each, where they explain the process, allow you to walk around and take photos, and ask as many questions as you might have.